 There were a number of reservations about using a surrogate, this definitely isn't something that anyone enters into without giving it a huge amount of consideration, the feeling of inadequacy and perceived failure and wondering what others would think about the decision, is what plagues you, but after the pain of being childless, not by choice, overtake you, all those concerns go out the window.
 In my case, my husband and I knew that due to my age (39 at the time) and my previous medical history that if we were going to consider having a child, we would more than likely have to seek In-Vitro, which we did.
 I'd previously suffered late stage (5 & 6 month) miscarriages so we knew that the chances of me carrying a child to term was almost impossible, but we'd prayed for a miracle.

 The idea of surrogacy, once accepted by the general public, allows a couple to have the family they were being denied.
-But the ethical questions and extreme reactions that took place for Kimberly and David when they decided on a White surrogate became at times, scary, troublesome, and created doubt as to whether they should even proceed with the procedure.
+But the ethical questions and extreme reactions that took place for Mrs. KG and Dr. DG when they decided on a White surrogate became at times, scary, troublesome, and created doubt as to whether they should even proceed with the procedure.

 But should race make any difference when deciding to use surrogacy as a way to have the family you want?
 After all, this was going to be a gestational surrogacy, where the surrogate truly is just the host carrying the baby.